 1. Generally - The compensation practices of the Employer shall comply with sound personnel management principles and practices and be in accordance with applicable laws and regulations.

 2. Rates of pay are established periodically by the Board of Health.
-Current pay rates for all job classifications will be on file with the Clerk, the Health Commissioner and Nursing Supervisor.
+Current pay rates for all job classifications will be on file with the Business Services Officer and the Health Commissioner.

 3. Newly hired employees may start at any rate on the pay scale at the pleasure of the Board based on education and experience.
-Increases based upon longevity and/or merit will be granted based upon the classification and steps established for those classifications.
-Classifications for which steps have been established are Janitor, Clerk, Registrar, Public Health Nurse I, II, and III.
-(Resolution Change)

 4. Administrative positions, including the Health Commissioner, Environmental Health Director, and the Director of Nursing, are granted raises at the pleasure of the Board.